 Calling a realtor is NOT the first step.

-Have your spouse declutter the garage first.!!!!!
+Tip: Have your spouse declutter the garage first.!!!!!

-Get yourself some Strong Moving Boxes with handles so you can move them around easier.
+First, get yourself some Strong Moving Boxes with handles so you can move them around easier.

 Tips on packing boxes:

-• Label the box with a number.
+- Label each box with a number.

-• Store the boxes in a corner in your garage or rent a storage unit.
+- Store the boxes in a corner in your garage or rent a storage unit.

-when it is time to move.
-Also if you know what is packed and where you may decide not to move something after all.
 This is a good time to try becoming more of a minimalist, right?